AnggaWikaNugraha/knowly-headless-cms/docs/ARCHITECTURE.md

 >
 > The fix is Cloudinary: it stores and serves the media, and Strapi keeps only the URL.
 This is [D2](#0-decisions-that-need-your-approval), and it must be settled before Phase 3 — content created without it will lose its images.
 >
 > Cloudinary is Strapi's **officially maintained** provider, so it tracks Strapi releases rather than lagging behind them, and it brings a CDN and on-the-fly image transforms with it — `f_auto` and `q_auto` alone remove most of the image-optimisation work a content site would otherwise have to do by hand.
-It also keeps media entirely outside GCP, which leaves this project's GCP footprint at Cloud Run, Cloud SQL, Artifact Registry and Secret Manager, and nothing else.
+It also keeps media entirely outside GCP, which leaves this project's GCP footprint at Cloud Run, Artifact Registry and Secret Manager, and nothing else.
 Its free tier is comfortably enough for a portfolio project.

 > [!NOTE]
 > Strapi's security middleware ships a Content Security Policy that only permits images from its own origin.
 With Cloudinary, `res.cloudinary.com` has to be added to `img-src` and `media-src` in `config/middlewares.ts` — otherwise the admin panel shows broken thumbnails while the API returns perfectly valid URLs, which reads like an upload bug and is not one.